anotch0/TargetCaseStudy/README.md

 2. 'npm start' : This will start the web app on localhost
   * note : the build production will not work as proxy server will only work for development and api calls will not go through

+## Testing

+Very minimal testing with the react testing library was used.
+Majority of testing for API calls and redux functionality was done through console logging and browser DevTools

 ## Assumtions Made

 - Implementation of routing with at least 2 pages